GrosserB/omnichannel-strategy-analysis/README.md

 <img src="./output/ATT_Aggregated.jpg" width="450" height="300"/>
 </p>

-*This plot shows the aggregated difference-in-difference estimators of online sales around the opening*
+*This chart shows the evolution of online sales in the year-quarters around the opening of a showroom for the areas neighboring the showroom relative to control group areas with no showroom (red: before the opening, green: after the opening).
+The average sales increase (aggregated over all showroom openings) is 7.4% and is statistically significant at the 0.05 level.*

 <br>
 <br>

 **Authors**: <br>
 Michael Dietrich ([LinkedIn](https://www.linkedin.com/in/m-dietrich/), [Github](https://github.com/mihyael)) <br>